javirs200/QR_Generator_Tool/README.md

 1. Open the [QR app generator](https://javirs200.github.io/QR_Generator_Tool/) in your web browser.
 2. Enter the desired content for the QR code.
-3. (Optional) adjust settings for syles
+3. (Optional) Tweak settings for styles
 4. Click the "Generate" button to create the QR code.
 5. Download the QR code as an image file.